 Notwithstanding section 50 of the Trustees Act 1962, as respects an appropriation in pursuance of paragraph 1 the value of the interest is the amount determined by a qualified valuer engaged by the personal representative of the intestate to be the market value of the interest.

-[Clause 5 amended by No. 19 of 2010 s.
+[Clause 5 amended: No. 19 of 2010 s.
 51.]

 6. Restriction on sale during election period